 Paint is the Easiest Way to Transform a Space

-The paint color change I make may just be the most transforming element of all since there isn’t a lot I can do without demo.
-(I’m realllly trying to skip demo and remodeling).
+The paint color change you make may just be the most transforming element of all if you aren’t able to demo and start over.
+(I’m alllllways for skipping demo and remodeling).

 Where were we?

 What paint colors do interior designers rely on time and time again?
 And what sets these particular serene colors apart from the pack?

 We painted our interiors Benjamin Moore White OC-151 but since that confuses more readers and paint counter employees than I care to imagine, here’s that color’s twin: